Amy Sayer

-Amy Joan Irene Sayer (/en/ SAY-er; born 30 November 2001) is an Australian soccer player for Kristianstads DFF in the Damallsvenskan, the Swedish first division.
-She primarily plays as an attacking midfielder but was also deployed as a defensive midfielder in the under-20s national team.
-She is known for her vision, passing, all round technical ability, and her ability to play and score with both feet.
+Amy Joan Irene Sayer (/en/ eye-REEN SAY-er; born 30 November 2001) is an Australian soccer player who plays as a midfielder for Damallsvenskan club Malmö FF and the Australia national team.

+Primarily an attacking midfielder, Sayer was deployed as a defensive midfielder in the under-20 national team.
+She is known for her vision, passing, all-round technical ability, and playing and scoring with either foot.
-On 16 July 2018, Sayer received her first call up to the Matildas, the senior Australian Women's Team, for the 2018 Tournament of Nations.

 Early life and education

-Born in Sydney, Australia, Sayer grew up in Northern Sydney.
-She attended Ravenswood School for Girls and later Barker College.
-She was granted special permission to not attend classes due to her international team commitments and playing for Canberra United during the W-League season.
+Sayer was born in Sydney, New South Wales, Australia, and grew up with an older sibling in Northern Sydney.
+They are of Chinese descent via their mother.
+She attended Ravenswood School for Girls for primary education and then Barker College for secondary.

-Sayer is of Chinese descent through her mother.
+As a junior she followed her sibling to play for Northbridge FC, and then Football New South Wales Institute (FNSW Institute) from 2013.
+Subsequently she joined various FNSW Institute's teams, which competed in the National Premier Leagues NSW Women's during 2013 to 2016.
+In 2014 she played 24 matches for the 13-year-olds providing 11 goals as well as 3 games for the 15s with one goal.
+In the following year she kicked eight goals across 16 games for the under-15s.
+2016–2017 Sayer played for Sydney University.
+For tertiary education she enrolled at Stanford University in January 2020 (see College career, below).
+For her first year she undertook a broad set of subjects, before intending to specialise.
+At Stanford ,she completed a degree in human biology and philosophy.

 Club career

 Canberra United

-Canberra United signed several young talents to play in the 2017 W-League season.
-Sayer joined the club after some impressive performances for the Australian National U-20 Women's Team, along with teammates Georgia Plessas, Georgia Boric, Clare Hunt, and Karly Roestbakken.
+Sayer signed with Canberra United in the W-League (later renamed A-League Women) in October 2017 ahead of the 2017–18 season after impressive performances for the Australia women's national under-20 soccer team (Young Matildas), along with teammates Georgia Plessas, Georgia Boric, Clare Hunt, and Karly Roestbakken.

-On 25 November, Amy Sayer scored her first goal in the country's top division in a 3–2 home win against Perth Glory at McKellar Park.
-Sayer finished the season with one goal in 10 appearances, as well as being deployed in various positions such as an attacking midfielder and a left winger by manager Heather Garriock.
+On 25 November Sayer scored her first goal in the country's top division in a 3–2 home win against Perth Glory at McKellar Park.
+She finished the season with one goal in her ten appearances, as well as being deployed in various positions such as an attacking midfielder and a left winger by manager Heather Garriock.
+Sayer had been coached by Garriock while at Sydney University and with Young Matildas.

 Sydney FC

-Sayer signed for Sydney FC on 4 September 2018 after one season at Canberra United in the W-League.
-On 3 November, she scored her maiden goal for her new club in her first appearance.

-On 9 November 2018, Sayer was diagnosed with a stress fracture in her right foot.
-She was withdrawn from the Australia squad for the Seven Consulting Series against Chile, and was ruled out for at least 12 weeks.
+Sayer signed for W-League team, Sydney FC on 4 September 2018 after her sole season at Canberra United.
+On 3 November, she scored her maiden goal for her new club against Melbourne City in her first appearance.
+On 9 November 2018, Sayer was diagnosed with a stress fracture in her right foot and was sidelined for five months.
+She was also withdrawn from international duties with the Australia squad.
+Overall she played 11 qames for Sydney by the end of their 2019–20 season.
+She transferred to Stanford Cardinal (see College career, below).